Universal decoherence due to gravitational time dilation

-\ee{eq:ME} This equation is approximately valid if one can neglect the accumulation of proper time difference during the initial build-up of the superposition.
-The decoherence time-scale is found from the solution to eq. \eqref{eq:ME}, which for the off-diagonal terms $\rho_{cm}^{(12)}$ is approximately (to order $O(\hbar^{-2})$): $\rho_{cm}^{(12)}(t) \sim \rho_{cm}^{(12)}(0) \, e^{- (t/\tau_{dec})^2}$, with $\tau_{\textrm{dec}}$ as in eq. \eqref{eq:time}.
-The reduction of visibility is Gaussian and agrees with eq. \eqref{eq:D2}.
-The master equation due to time dilation, eq. \eqref{eq:ME}, is similar in form to other master equations typically studied in the field of decoherence \cite{ref:GiuliniBook, ref:BreuerBook} but does not include any dissipative term.
-Thus time dilation provides naturally an ``ideal'' master equation for decoherence that affects only off-diagonal terms in the position basis.
-The master equation for gravitational time dilation differs from other decoherence mechanisms mainly by having a Gaussian decay instead of an exponential decay and in the particular form and parameter-dependence of the decoherence time-scale, eq. \eqref{eq:time}.
+\ee{eq:ME} In the unitary part we have separated for clarity the Newtonian gravitational potential (i.e. $H_{cm} = \tilde{H}_{cm}+mgx$): It is evident that the potential couples to an effective total mass $m_{\textrm{tot}}=m+\bar{E}_0/c^2$ that includes the average internal energy, which becomes $\bar{E}_0= \mean{H_0} \approx N k_B T$ for the previously considered model with $N$ thermal internal harmonic oscillators.
+This is in accordance with the notion of heat in general relativity (in Einstein's words \cite{ref:EinsteinBook}: ``a piece of iron weighs more when red-hot than when cool''), the relation to the Tolman effect is briefly discussed in Appendix C. The non-unitary part now depends only on the stationary $x$-contributions (see also fig.~2a).
+The decoherence time scale is found from the solution to eq.~\eqref{eq:ME}, which for the off-diagonal terms $\rho_{cm}^{(12)}$ is approximately (to order $O(\hbar^{-2})$): $\rho_{cm}^{(12)}(t) \sim \rho_{cm}^{(12)}(0) \, e^{- (t/\tau_{dec})^2}$, with $\tau_{\textrm{dec}}= \sqrt{2} \hbar c^2/ (\Delta E_0 g \Delta x)$.
+The loss of visibility thus agrees with eq.~\eqref{eq:D2} and the decoherence time scale reduces to eq.~\eqref{eq:time} for the specific model used previously.
+The master equation due to gravitational time dilation, eq.~\eqref{eq:ME}, is similar in form to other master equations typically studied in the field of decoherence \cite{ref:GiuliniBook,ref:BreuerBook} but does not include any dissipative term.
+Thus time dilation provides naturally an ``ideal'' master equation for decoherence that suppresses off-diagonal terms in the position basis for stationary particles.
+For non-stationary systems, decoherence is governed by eq.~\eqref{eq:MEfull} and the pointer basis derives from a combination of $x$ and $p$.
+Position and momentum are therefore naturally driven into becoming classical variables.
+The evolution in the presence of gravitational time dilation is inherently non-Markovian, since the overall acquired proper time difference is crucial.
+This results in a Gaussian decay (rather than an exponential decay as in Markovian models) of the off-diagonal elements and the decoherence time directly depends on the fluctuations in internal energy.
+This again highlights the interplay between thermodynamics, relativity and quantum theory that is relevant for this effect.